... the weaver, spinner, dyer and stitcher:

 When I was young, I dreamed of being able to make everything I would need...
 Not as a career, but in my free time.
 Decades before there was such a thing as "The Slow Movement", I made things at a snail's pace.
 After a lifetime of learning, I am delighted to spend my days creating beautiful things & sharing the results.
 I take pride in my work & I strive for excellence.

-I currently have two looms that I weave on regularly: a 36" Schacht 8-shaft Baby Wolf, and I have very recently added a 60" Amish handmade 8-shaft Countermarche loom and an 8-shaft 22" Macomber loom to my studio.
+I currently have three looms that I weave on regularly: a 36" Schacht 8-shaft Baby Wolf and I have very recently added a 60" Amish handmade 8-shaft Countermarche loom and an 8-shaft 22" Macomber loom to my studio.

 My sewing machine is an Elna 7200 and I use a variety of thread brands, including Madeira and Canadian made Wonderfil.

 My preference is always to make something 'from scratch'...
 So rather than using a commercially produced fabric, I will dye or paint a natural cotton, linen or silk.
 I have almost 2 decades of experience colouring fabric.

 The resulting pieces are truly unique!

 NOTE: Items made at a 'slower pace' (hand dyed or made using handspun yarns), making the article even more of a One-of-a-kind piece, are marked beside the title using three asterisks (***).

 As a spiritual being, I grow through grappling with difficult questions.
 As a visual artist, the questions settle in my soul, and I let go and listen.
 My artwork may reveal connections to the natural world, but they are simply a way of expressing what I hear and feel deep inside.
 More often, my response is an emotional one of colour, movement and light.